brandonaaskov/Twitter-Feed-SWF/README.md

 This project provides a SWF to be used as a SWFLoader in your BEML template that displays tweets based off of a search term or hashtag passed in through the player's publishing code.
 You can see an example here: [Twitter Feed Example](http://x.brightcove.com/brandon/Twitter-Feed/)

 Setup
 =====
-1. Download the latest `TwitterFeed.swf` file by visiting the downloads section for the project and upload it to your web server.
+1. Download the latest `TwitterFeed.swf` file from the Downloads section of the [GitHub project](https://github.com/BrightcoveOS/Twitter-Feed-SWF) and upload it to your web server.
 Make note of the URL for the next step.

 2. Add the TwitterFeed.swf as a SWFLoader BEML element to your player.
 The BEML element will look like this:
 `<SWFLoader height="36" id="twitterFeed" source="http://mydomain.com/TwitterFeed.swf" />`